After getting into a car accident, one of the first steps you should take is to seek medical attention to be assessed for accident-related injuries.

 The first is to ensure you comply with your auto insurance company’s personal injury protection requirements, also known as PIP.
 Some insurance policies may detail a limited amount of time you have to seek medical care in order to receive compensation.

-Three Reasons You Should Seek Medical Attention After A Car Accident
+Five Reasons You Should Seek Medical Attention Within 14 Days After A Car Accident

 Many common medical expenses that result from car accident injuries are covered under personal injury protection, which is a type of coverage offered in some auto insurance policies.
 To learn if you have PIP insurance, read through your insurance policy carefully.